YAL-Tools/ergo-keyboards/README.md

 This is a collection of column-staggered and ortholinear ergonomic keyboards.

-It is not as large as some other collections, but you can sort and filter the keyboards.
+It is not as large as some other collections¹, but you can sort and filter the keyboards.
+¹ As far as I can tell, the collection now (Nov 2023) covers most medium..big column-staggered keyboards and has a fair sample of smaller ones that have interesting features/geometry.

 ## Adding keyboards (GUI)